 Kids need reminders.
 They're excited, like an adult might be when let loose in a Vegas hotel.
 So, remind them while you're sitting poolside not to do that cannonball and splash people sunbathing nearby, to use indoor voices on balconies even though, yes, they are technically outside, and to look over their shoulders when going through a door in case they can hold it open for the next person.

 Nobody's kids are perfect, and neither are some adult passengers.
-But clearly stated rules and expectations, as well as frank talks, go a long way toward creating the type of family vacation you want to remember for the right reasons.
+But clearly stated rules and expectations, as well as frank talks, go a long way toward creating harmony between your family and your shipmates -- and give you a family vacation you remember for the right reasons.